gfelber/website/writeups/ctrl_space_sheratan.md

     return 0;
 ```

-When the Worker pops (through `SHERATAN_IOCTL_POP`) a command the top cmd is removed from the linked list and stored in the `private_data` attribute of the file pointer struct (so bound to the file descriptor).
+When the Worker pops the top cmd (through `SHERATAN_IOCTL_POP`) it is removed from the linked list and stored in the `private_data` attribute of the file pointer struct (so bound to the file descriptor).

 ```c
   case SHERATAN_IOCTL_POP: